What Is a Halfway House?

 • Curfew must be adhered to

-• No destroying public property or other resident’s belongings
+• No destroying public property or other residents’ belongings

 Addiction recovery doesn’t have to be a lonely journey.
 In an inpatient rehab program, you will discover that many people are traveling down the same road as you, and you can support each other.
 People who are addicted to drugs will know that no one, no matter how understanding and empathetic, can understand them as well as other recovering addicts and mental health professionals can.
-That’s why, upon completion of a reputable drug rehab program, it may be worthwhile to transition back to society slowly, through a halfway house.

 Check your insurance